QUARTERMASTER POULTRY FARM

 AT "COCONUT GROVE", OONOONBA,

 With the large numbers of US service personnel in the Townsville area, the supply of eggs and chickens had become acute.
 The Quartermaster, US Army established a Poultry Farm or Chicken Farm at the "Coconut Grove" near the Experimental Station at Oonoonba on the outskirts of Townsville near Rooney's Bridge over Ross River.
+The Queensland Main Roads Commission provided an access road to the Quartermaster's chicken farm at Oonoonba.

 Day old chickens were bought with the ultimate aim of achieving 45,000 laying hens producing 20,000 eggs per day.